-Zoinks!
-A school in desperate need of an exorcism catches another spooky video of a “ghost”
+Hair-Raising Footage Shows Haunted School’s Chairs Being Tossed Around

-One school in Ireland appears to be in desperate need of an exorcism.
+Forget a haunted house, one school in Ireland appears to be in desperate need of an exorcism… or maybe they should just start selling tickets to hang out there after dark for Halloween?

 A security camera at Deerpark CBS in Cork City picked up some strange activity.
-In the video, viewers can see a backpack appearing to fall out of a cubby, a poster soaring from the wall and a chair moving halfway across the hall without any human in sight.
+In the first video, viewers can see a backpack appearing to fall out of a cubby, a poster soaring from the wall and a chair moving halfway across the hall without any human in sight.

-If anyone thinks that this looks a little familiar, it’s because this school was already in the news once before.
+If anyone thinks that this looks a little familiar, it’s because this haunted school was already in the news once before.
 In fact, this is the second time this spooky school found its way into the news for strange security camera footage.
+It’s especially odd because this doesn’t appear to be an old school.
+(Maybe it’s built on something?)

-This video featured a locker flying open and the destruction of a wet floor sign.
+This video featured some serious paranormal activity, including a locker flying open and the destruction of a wet floor sign.
 And while some watched the video in awe of what they were seeing, there were, of course, some skeptics.

 “Right before the wet sign was thrown there were quick silhouettes of a person on the door closest to the lockers.
 It’s fake and the person was photoshopped out,” argued one viewer.